ralexand56/CenterFieldCoffee/CenterFieldCoffee/README.md

 * Do a full security threat level scan based on where the api will be hosted including locking down access using authorization tokens, protecting against SQL injection attacks etc.
 * Optimize the database fields to reduce the storage types along with query optimizations based on the complexity of a fully fleshed out data model
 * Add location data fields including latitude and longitude for location based searches
+* Track days of week to enchance the is open logic
 * Add fully fleshed out testing across multiple timezones
 * Conduct stress tests for the api endpoints based on expected usage patterns.
 * Fully document API endpoints by enhancing the automatic swagger generated documentation